 (Full disclosure: it doesn’t work out every time.)

-I think the idea that you could, and possibly should stay close to the image as contained on the film is a result of the advent of digital photography, where the (previewed) raw output coming out of the camera and the final image are both “positives”.
-As Tom Sebastiano relates in his comment below, digital photographers sometimes entertain the illusion that the image coming straight out of their camera is superior, morally and aesthetically, to any image you might derive from it (or from the RAW file).
+The idea that you could, and possibly should stay close to the image as contained on the film might be a result of the advent of digital photography, where the previewed raw output coming out of the camera and the final image are both “positives”.
+In fact you do find digital photographers who entertain the illusion that the image coming straight out of their camera is superior, morally and aesthetically, to any image you might derive from it through processing.

-Coming from digital photography, I often repeat to myself the following quote when shooting film:
+Coming from digital photography, I often had to repeat to myself the following quote when I started shooting film:

 “Overexposing doesn’t make your images brighter, it makes your negatives more dense” (Johnny Patience)

-This quote may at first sound unrelated to the debate above, but the point it drives home is that negative and positive image are, for the most part, incommensurate: they lack the basis for a comparison on the same level.
-They appear at different steps of the process to your print, and for most intents and purposes (and setting aside artistic uses), negatives have value for the physical or digital “print” they allow you to produce.
+This quote may at first sound unrelated to the debate above, but the point it drives home is that negative and positive image are, for the most part, incommensurate: they lack the basis for a comparison on the same level (though they are indeed related generally speaking via non-linear functions which are replayed locally through dodging and burning).
+Negative and positive, in fact, are not directly comparable (it’s not the “before/after” of a digital image) because they appear at different steps of the process to your print, and for most intents and purposes (and setting aside artistic uses, see for instance Jim Goldberg), negatives have value for the physical or digital “print” they allow you to produce.
 Negatives are not the image, and trying to stay as close as possible to their positive inversion for its own sake is a rather vain pursuit.
 To put it in one sentence: